hznut/github_repo_analysis/README.md

 ![repo_analysis_arch.jpg](docs/repo_analysis_arch.jpg)

-### Why I chose this project ?
-1. It sort of aligns with the Dreamteam product.
+### Possible extensions
 Vision is to gather metrics that can even give some loose idea about:
    * Who's contributed most code (in production) to a project ?
    * Who commits more consistently and frequently ? (i.e. follows code commit best practices)
    * Whose PRs generally have less turn around time ?
 (Gives a hint of the same as above.)
    * Who's most active in discussions ?
 This may not be most code contributor!
    * Who generally gives most constructive PR feedback/comments ?
-2. It demonstrates my experience with writing REST APIs.

 ### Limitations
 1. Only analyzes last one year of commits.